Nagendra07-moh/ZellerAssesmentNagendra/README.md

-# Zeller Customer Management App
+# Zeller Assesment Project By Nagendra

 A React Native application for managing customer data with filtering capabilities for Admin and Manager user types.